 At twelve weeks, Wells underwent surgery for three hernias.
 Around three months, Wells was diagnosed with laryngomalacia (underdeveloped vocal cords) which produced excess mucous and congestion.
 Doctors were not concerned by these relatively common issues for infants.
 Going forward it became clear that Wells was delayed in meeting milestones.
 Mild hypotonia (low muscle tone) made it difficult for Wells to sit up on his own and crawl.
 Around 15 months he started therapies to help him learn to walk and improve his speech.
 He attended these therapies with a huge smile on his face!
 After twenty six months he finally walked and his vocabulary was slowly growing.

 The pediatrician recommended visiting a geneticist at Wells’ three year appointment.
 His personality was coming out as extremely affectionate and he had little fear of strangers.
 Due to these personality traits the doctor suspected Williams Syndrome.
 The geneticist agreed that it was most likely Williams Syndrome and ordered a FISH (Fluorescence In Situ Hybridization) test.
 To everyone’s surprise, it was not Williams Syndrome or any other genetic additions or deletions recognizable through a Microarray test.
-Feeling confused and discouraged, the geneticist suggested to Rachel waiting a year and monitor Wells’ progress.
+Feeling confused and discouraged, the geneticist suggested waiting a year and monitoring Wells’ progress.

 Finally, A Diagnosis